(Un)Training Circle for Group Leaders and Aspiring Group Leaders

 0:00- Orientation to the educational experience, introductions and embodiment practices to support participants to bring nonjudgmental awareness to today’s material.

-0:15- Introduction to Left Brain/Right Brain framework and the three basic group forms: Support/Holding, Skills/Learning, and Healing/Exploratory.
+0:15- Introduction to Left Brain/Right Brain framework and the three basic group forms: Support/Holding, Skills/Learning and Process/Exploratory.

 0:30- Consultation/Interactive discussion: application of these orientations to three participants’ groups.